Oikocredit EDCS U.A. (“Oikocredit”) is an international co-operative and one of the world's oldest, leading social impact investors.

 Using investors' capital, Oikocredit dedicates itself to improving the livelihoods of people and communities in low-income and developing countries so that they can create their own path out of poverty.
 It therefore provides loans, equity and other investments to revenue-generating, mid-growth partner organisations that are focused on development and can show a clear social/environmental impact.
 Oikocredit’s primary investment sectors include:

-- Inclusive Finance (€ 735.3 million): Around 2 billion people in the world lack access to basic financial services.
-Oikocredit targets this issue by providing loans and equity investment to social and microfinance institutions (MFIs) in low-income and developing countries (e.g.KWFT Kenya).
+Inclusive Finance (€ 815 million): Around 2 billion people in the world lack access to basic financial services.
+Oikocredit targets this issue by providing loans and equity investment to social and microfinance institutions (MFIs) in low-income and developing countries (e.g.KWFT Kenya, Annapurna India).

-- Agriculture, incl. fair trade and organic produce (€ 113.3 million): Around ¾ of the world’s poorest people live in rural areas, relying on agricultural activities to meet their daily needs.
+Agriculture, including co-operatives, fair trade and organic (€ 157 million):3 out of 4 of the world’s poorest people live in rural areas, relying on agricultural activities to meet their daily needs.
 Oikocredit supports these groups by providing financing to agricultural businesses, producers, suppliers, fair trade cooperatives and procurers (e.g. Divine Chocolate, Cafédirect) in order to create greater resilience and fairer, more robust value chains.

-- Renewable Energy (€ 15.9 million): World-wide,millions of people still lack access to clean, affordable energy.Oikocredit therefore invests in enterprises that provide renewable energy in underserved regions in a way that is economically, socially and foremost environmentally sustainable (e.g.BBOXX).
+Renewable Energy (€ 40 million): Around 1.2 billion people around the world still lack access to clean, affordable energy.Oikocredit therefore invests in enterprises that provide renewable energy in underserved regions in a way that is economically, socially and foremost environmentally sustainable (e.g.BBOXX, PEG Ghana).

-Oikocredit supplements its investments with capacity-building donations raised from investors (via dividend contributions) and donor institutions.
+Oikocredit supplements its investments with capacity-building donations raised from investors (via dividend contributions) and donor institutions (e.g.; Church of Sweden).
 These donations are used to enhance the technical skills of partners and their end clients (end beneficiaries), whilst helping to reduce portfolio risk.